AA/PPS 02.02.10 - Credit by Examination

 Special circumstances regarding the awarding of credit by examination taken at Texas State will be considered by the department or school and TEMC on an individual student basis.
 Special circumstances regarding the transfer of credit by examination to Texas State will be considered by the department or school, TEMC, and the Office of Undergraduate Admissions on a case-by-case basis.

 Each department and school will have the opportunity to review their credit by examination procedures (i.e., tests being used, pass/fail rates, and cut-off scores) on an annual basis.
 However, formal procedural changes will be made every two years with the implementation of a new catalog.
 Cut-off scores may change without prior notice.

 For alternate policies regarding credit by examination for students enrolled in the Department of Organization, Workforce, and Leadership Studies (OWLS), contact that department.

 Reviewer of this PPS includes the following:

-Position Date Director, Testing, Evaluation and Measurement Center June 1 E2Y
+Position Date Director, Testing, Evaluation, and Measurement Center June 1 E2Y

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Director, Testing, Evaluation and Measurement Center; senior reviewer of this PPS
+Director, Testing, Evaluation, and Measurement Center; senior reviewer of this PPS

-Assistant Vice President for Academic Services
+Associate Vice President for Academic Success and Dean, University College

 Provost and Vice President for Academic Affairs